1 2 | for i in range(0, 21): print(i ** 2) |

 expression (username == s_username) and (hashed_password ==

-variables represent the data you have stored
+s_hashed_password), where the s_ variables represent the data you have stored

 locally.
 You can combine boolean expressions however you want using any of the